Could your painful bloating be SIBO?

 How do I know if I have SIBO?

 SIBO is diagnosed by a lactulose breath test performed over a 3 hour period.
-The test measures the gases produced over this time line to determine which parts of the intestines the bacteria are present.
+The test measures the gases produced over this time line, to determine which parts of the intestines the bacteria are present.

 How do naturopaths treat SIBO?

-The first step in treatment involves temporary diet restrictions and herbal medicine to reduce symptoms and kill off the bacteria in the small intestines.
-This usually takes 6 to 8 weeks.
+Herbal medicine is taken along side the SIBO diet to reduce symptoms and kill off the bacteria or archaea in the small intestines.
+This treatment usually takes 6 to 8 weeks.
 Herbal medicines are changed and rotated throughout this time to maximise their effectiveness against the bacteria.

 It is important to remember that anything that kills bacteria in the small intestine will also affect the balance of bacteria in the large bowel.
 It is advisable to work with a qualified herbalist to ensure that the treatment is of short duration and not harmful to the many beneficial bacteria that inhabit the rest of the gut.

 Some people can have a sluggish migrating motor complex, which is a system of contractions that keep food moving through the bowel.
 Lifestyle factors such as stress can play a major role in SIBO, or regular snacking, which switches the migrating motor complex off.
-Naturopaths will look at all these factors, and many more, to decide on a layered approach to treatment.

 When will I feel well?